DSharpPlus/DSharpPlus/docs/articles/audio/lavalink/music_commands.md

 4. Check if the connection exists, and tell the user if not.
 5. Disconnect from the channel.

-@DSharpPlus.Lavalink.LavalinkExtension.GetIdealNodeConnection* will return the least affected node through load balancing, which is useful for larger bots.
+`LavalinkExtension.GetIdealNodeConnection` will return the least affected node through load balancing, which is useful for larger bots.
 It can also filter nodes based on an optional voice region to use the closest nodes available.
 Since we only have one connection we can use linq's `.First()` method on the extensions connected nodes to get what we need.